Mekhadev2025/ScrapeFlow/README.md

 A lightweight and efficient web scraping tool built with Node.js.
 This scraper is designed to extract specific data (such as headings, links, or custom elements) from any given webpage, providing a fast and easy way to gather data for research, analysis, or automation tasks.

-A lightweight and efficient web scraping tool built with Node.js.
-This scraper is designed to extract specific data (such as headings, links, or custom elements) from any given webpage, providin

-A lightweight and efficient web scraping tool built with Node.js.
-This scraper is designed to extrac
 ## **Features**

 - Scrapes content from any URL.